Hexastack/hexabot-template-tensorflow/README.md

    _Note_: The first run may take some time as it needs to download all required Docker images.

-5. **Configure your NLU Engine**:
-   After creating your new project, the **Hexabot LLM-NLU Engine** will be enabled by default.
-This NLU engine relies on one of the following LLM helpers being present, you can enable one of these by following the steps detailed in [LLM NLU Engine](https://docs.hexabot.ai/user-guide/nlu/nlu-engines/llm-nlu-engine) documentation page:

-   - Ollama Helper (`hexabot-helper-ollama`)
-   - Google Gemini Helper (`hexabot-helper-gemini`)
-   - OpenAI ChatGPT Helper (`hexabot-helper-chatgpt`)

-   You must follow the instructions of the selected LLM helper in their specific documentation before starting the project.

 ## Built-in Features

 - **Generative AI Support**: This template includes both the **ollama helper** and **plugin** by default to help you get started with generative AI features.
-- **NLU API**: A built-in Natural Language Understanding (NLU) API is provided for intent recognition and language detection.

 ## Extending Hexabot